Multipodal Structure and Phase Transitions in Large Constrained Graphs: Multipodal Structure

-Usually our graphons $g$ have a constraint on edge density, which is the integral of $g$ over $[0,1]^2$, so we treat $g$ as a way of assigning this conserved quantity, which for intuitive purposes we term `mass', to the various regions of $[0,1]^2$.
+In this paper our graphons $g$ have a constraint on edge density, which is the integral of $g$ over $[0,1]^2$, so we treat $g$ as a way of assigning this conserved quantity, which for intuitive purposes we term `mass', to the various regions of $[0,1]^2$.

 Except where otherwise indicated, in this section we restrict attention to a $k$-star model for fixed $k\ge 2$.
 Note that the values of $\T(g)$ are determined by the degree function $d(x)$, as $t_k = \int_0^1 d(x)^k dx$.
 We first prove a general result for graphons with constraints only on their degree function.
 (See Theorem 1.1 in \cite{CDS} for a stronger result but with stronger hypotheses.)